renatoathaydes/actors/README.md

 ## Actor

 To start an Actor is very easy.
-You simply create a `Handler` implementing the logic to handle messages within the Actor's Isolate, then create an `Actor` using it:
+You create a `Handler` implementing the logic to handle messages within the Actor's Isolate, then create an `Actor` using it:

 ```dart